Carlosdvp/hr-management-app/Readme.md

     - it should have an 'update' button that makes an api call

 Side Quest 1
-    - stytch is causing too many hard to debug issues so I am swotcing to Firebase Authentication
+    - stytch is causing too many hard to debug issues so I am removing it for now

-    -
+17. Add Delete button to use the delete user endpoint
+    - each user should have a checkbox
+    - you need to supply an email in the params to delete a user
+    - for now it is possible to delete only one user at a time

 ----------------------------------------------------------------------------------------